 Transport in London

-If you have to change trains (which happens a lot), it's often cheaper to pay for two tickets, aka one to wherever it is you change and another from there to wherever you're going.
+• If you have to change trains (which you probably will), it's often cheaper to pay for two tickets, aka one to wherever it is you change and another from there to wherever you're going.
 Don't ask me why.
-It's crazy.
+It's crazy!

 Airports in London

-45 minutes - 1 hour from Heathrow airport (5 Euros)
+• 45 minutes to 1 hour from Heathrow airport (5 Euros);

-I always use Kiwi.
-Kiwi to find the cheapest flights into London, their website is super easy to use.
+I always use Kiwi to find the cheapest flights into London, their website is super easy to use.
 You can write in 'London' or even 'England' and it will check all the airports for you to find you the best deal.
 It also finds you the route that is the quickest (something no other flight comparison website does).
 Put simply, Kiwi rocks.
+But if it's 15 euros cheaper to fly into Stansted than Heathrow, you might as well fly into Heathrow, you'll save that money on the bus and the connection is quicker and easier.

 Things to do in London